Call 561-272-0800

 What Are the Withdrawal Effects of a Cannabis Addiction?

-Cannabis withdrawal symptoms include anxiety, irritability, cravings, and sleep disturbances.
+The withdrawal effects of a cannabis addiction include anxiety, irritability, cravings, and sleep disturbances.
 Withdrawal symptoms occur when a person stops using cannabis after a period of regular use.
 While the symptoms are generally milder than those associated with withdrawal from other substances like opioids or alcohol, they are uncomfortable and challenging for the addict.
 Withdrawal effects are:

 • Irritability: Individuals experience mood swings, anger, or irritability when they stop using cannabis.